^

 How is pancreatic amylase tested in blood and urine?

-• In the blood material:
+• In blood material:

-• children up to 2 years: 5 - 65 U / l;
+• children under 2 years: 5 - 65 U/l;

-• 2 years - 70 years: 25 - 125 U / l;
+• 2 years – 70 years: 25 - 125 U/l;

-• over 70 years: 20 - 160 U / l.
+• over 70 years: 20 - 160 U/L.

-• In the material of urine (daily) - from 1 to 17 units / h.
+• In urine material (daily) - from 1 to 17 units/hour.

 • All diseases associated with the pancreas.

-• Kidney pathology, insufficiency of the inferior functions.
+• Renal pathologies, insufficiency of excretory functions.

 • Calculous diseases of the salivary glands.